Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "No kidding?
 Well, I want them for EV-Eleven, not least because this Etsicitty fella’s got about the most sophisticated prosthetic foot on Earth and that’s a market I wouldn’t mind breaking into.
 Any objections?"

 "None, so long as that’s ALL they’ve got, cyber-wise."
 Kevin shook his head.
-"It’s only stuff that touches the brain that I’m worried about… though, for personal reasons, I wouldn’t mind having a word with them."
+"It’s only stuff that touches the brain that I’m worried about... though, for personal reasons, I wouldn’t mind having a word with them."

 "That’s fine.
 Not a bad idea if you meet them in person and assess them anyway.
 Reckon your other employers will object?"